lawrennd/old_talks/slides/2017-05-22-what-is-machine-learning.md

         2. Artificial Intelligence

+## Conclusion

 * Challenges in each area are different:

-    * For AI challenge of pepper corns and systems design
+    * For AI challenge of peppercorns and systems design

     * For data science challenges of data quality, fairness, privacy and bias.